Birational rigidity of orbifold degree 2 del Pezzo fibrations: Introduction

-\begin{Def}[{\cite[Definition~1.2]{Corti}}] A Mori fibre space $\pi\colon X\rightarrow S$ is said to be {\it birationally rigid} if existence of a birational map $f\colon X\dashrightarrow Y$ to a Mori fibre space $\sigma\colon Y\to Z$ implies that there exists a birational self-map $\tau\colon X\dashrightarrow X$ and a birational map $g\colon S\dashrightarrow Z$ such that the following diagram commutes and the induced map $(f\circ\tau)_\eta\colon X_\eta\rightarrow Y_\eta$ on the generic fibres is an isomorphism. \end{Def} Birational rigidity of conic bundles has been studied extensively, see for example \cite{Sar-CB}.
+Birational rigidity of conic bundles has been studied extensively, see for example \cite{Sar-CB}.
 The reader is encouraged to consult \cite[\S~4]{Corti} for an overview and some interesting related questions on birational geometry of conic bundles.
 Comparatively, the question of (stable) non-rationality of conic bundles has recently had more development \cite{AO, BB, HKT}.
 Birational rigidity and non-rationality of Fano 3-folds has progressed in the past decades but is yet to be completed; see \cite{HT, Okada} for rationality and \cite{AO-BR} for birational rigidity and investigate the references therein for further details.
 The focus of this paper is on birational rigidity of 3-fold del Pezzo fibrations.

-Del Pezzo fibrations form ten classes, according to their degrees $1\leq d\leq 9$, there are two classes in degree 8.
+del Pezzo fibrations form ten classes, according to their degrees $1\leq d\leq 9$, there are two classes in degree 8.
 If the degree is $5$ or higher then the fibration is rational over the base \cite{CT, Manin}.
 Degree $4$ fibrations admit a conic bundle structure \cite{Alekseev}, hence they are not birationally rigid.
 Their stable rationality was recently studied in \cite{HT}.